CondeNast/gtm-docs/TreasureData-Permutive.md

 ## LT - TreasureData Write Key

 Regex lookup table of TreasureData write key that identifies the client with permission to send data to TreasureData.
 Looks at {{Page URL}} to determine which value should be outputted.
-This should be available in the TreasureData console under “Profile API Tokens”
+This will be provided by the project delivery team who generate from the Treasure Data platform via admin rights.

 | Property      | Value                 |
 | ------------- | --------------------- |